21 Jan Township Food and Music Event

 Standard Bank, Coca- Cola, BBC Lifestyle, KOO, Smirnoff, DSTV, Hunters and Peroni.
 As a spin-off of the event, the organisers have also been able to sponsor the Soweto Pioneers Cricket Club.

 The festival boasts various food stalls and cocktail bars that serve easy eats such as wraps, burgers and pizzas.
 Stalls are available at reasonable rates and can be booked a few weeks prior to each event.
-Most of the vendors sell out as the patrons are known to sample from most of the different selections of food that is on offer.
+Most of the vendors sell out as the patrons are known to sample from most of the different selections of food that are on offer.
 At the latest event Johnny Walker also had a pop-up bar which served various cocktails.
 Other brands that were present at the event included Red Bull and Smirnoff.

 SHARPEVILLE FOOD FESTIVAL